MP Motorsport

-MP Motorsport is a Dutch auto racing team currently competing in the FIA Formula 2 Championship, FIA Formula 3 Championship,Formula Regional European by Alpine Championship, Eurocup 3, Spanish Formula 4 Championship, and will start racing in the newly announced F1 Academy in 2023 as well.
-The team has also participated in Auto GP, Eurocup Formula Renault 2.0 and Formula Renault 2.0 Northern European Cup in conjunction with Manor Competition, using the name Manor MP Motorsport in the past.
+MP Motorsport is a Dutch auto racing team currently competing in the FIA Formula 2 Championship, FIA Formula 3 Championship, Eurocup-3, Spanish Formula 4 Championship and the newly established F1 Academy in 2023.
+The team has also participated in Formula Regional European Championship by Alpine, Auto GP, Eurocup Formula Renault 2.0 and Formula Renault 2.0 Northern European Cup in conjunction with Manor Competition, using the name Manor MP Motorsport in the past.

 Background

-MP Motorsport were founded in 1995 by Marcel Peters; it started as Marcel Peters Motorsport which eventually turned into MP Motorsport.
+MP Motorsport were founded in 1995 by Cock Kool as MultiPromo for his son Ferdinand and Mervyn Kool to race in karts.
 The squad competed in local Benelux and Dutch Formula Ford championships.